Top 10 Must-Read Maritime Novels

 9. The Shadow-Line

-The story moves through a succession of crises- the turbulent waters, the crew suffering from fever and seemingly haunted ship- the new commander faces.
+The story moves through a succession of crises- the turbulent waters, the crew suffering from fever and the seemingly haunted ship- the new commander faces.

 The Shadow-Line: A Confession (Oxford World's Classics)